 Please do.
 Everyone is invited up to the altar at communion.
 If you have been through a Confirmation service, or usually take communion in other churches, you are invited to take communion (the bread and wine).
-If not, you are most welcome to come up for a blessing.
-When you get up there, just hold your hands down so that the minister knows you have come for a blessing, not communion.
+If not, you are most welcome to come up for a blessing (just hold your hands down so that the minister knows).
 If you prefer to stay in your seat, that’s fine.

 How do I know the service has ended?

 The minister will give a blessing and then walk down the aisle to the doors at the back of church.

 People will sit down, and sometimes will spend a few moments in a quiet prayer before getting up.

 Yes please do!
 We’re now serving coffee and tea in the church itself after services so we do hope you’ll stay around for a while.

 Let us know you’re new to Holy Trinity.
 We try very hard to make sure all are welcome, so you won’t be left on your own.

 If you have children with you it may be helpful to know that we serve juice and biscuits, and there are toilets and a baby change facility.
 You are welcome to breastfeed.
 So there’s no need to rush off – let your little ones relax and explore the church!

 What should I do with the service sheet?

 Take it home and read the notices and forthcoming events.
 We create new sheets for each service so we don’t need them back.